Merry we meet - Merry we meet - Merry we meet

 John Steinbeck and wife Carol - Ed Ricketts

 Finally in 1933 Campbell was offered a position as a housemaster teaching History, English, French and German at his old Canterbury High School in Connecticut.
-A year later in 1934 he was offered a better teaching position as the Professor of Comparative Literature and Mythology at the newly established Sarah Lawrence Collage in Bronxville, New York, a position he would hold for the next thirty-eight.
+A year later in 1934 he was offered a better teaching position as the Professor of Comparative Literature and Mythology at the newly established Sarah Lawrence Collage in Bronxville, New York, a position he would hold for the next thirty-eight years.

 Sarah Lawrence Collage